alastair10/CV/README.md

 #### [IESE Business School](https://www.iese.edu/) - Barcelona, Spain (2015 - 2017)
 _Masters of Business Administration (MBA)_
 - Awards:
   - 1st place in 2016 Venture Capital Investment Competition: a school-wide competition involving investment analysis, forecasting, and pitching to startups/VCs.
+- Relevant Project:
+  - Successfully completed a data science project within a week using R to perform sentiment analysis on Twitter data after scraping tweets using Twitter API Tweepy to predict who would win the Oscars in 2017.
 - Relevant Coursework:
   - Data Science with R
   - Quantitative Methods